 These are very standard in appearance and it is obvious that they are budget items.
 You are stuck with bulky mechanical knobs and buttons instead of touch screens or built-in buttons.
 The display is very cheap and doesn’t convey a sense of quality.
 Even the inside cavity looks to be of subpar quality with its flimsy racks and tiny fan.
 At least you have a little bit of flexibility when it comes to color options.

 Being a very simple unit here actually has its perks.
 There aren’t a lot of electronic features moving components so there isn’t a lot that can go wrong.
-However, there are some minor fit and finish issues that are common with budget items but for the most part they don’t affect performance.
+However, some minor fit and finish issues are common with budget items but for the most part, they don’t affect performance.
 The only minor concern we have heard is that the self-cleaning feature can sometimes cause things to overheat but it doesn’t appear to be a common thing.

 Overall Rating –